 Representatives of each organisation involved lead and take part in work items to prepare Governance for the future BroadNet system of systems which will realise the Operational Mobility capability for European responders.

-13 countries were represented which extends beyond the BroadWay partnership.
+15 countries are represented which extends beyond the BroadWay partnership.

 If you represent an organisation that should be involved in BroadNet Preparation, please click here to contact us.